FlowiseAI/Flowise/packages/docs/docs/developers/building-node.md

 description: Learn how to build a custom node for AnswerAI
 ---

-# Building a Custom Node for AnswerAI
+# Custom Nodes

 ## Overview

 This guide will walk you through the process of creating a custom node for AnswerAI.
 We'll be building a simple Calculator tool as an example.
+Custom nodes can only be deployed to AnswerAI if you self host.

 ## Prerequisites